We’ve made it to the final piece of this series on homeschooling highschool! I hope…

 It’ll be OK.
 I promise.

-Here are some ideas of things your kids could do during those months:
+Here are some ideas of things your kids could do during those months of deschooling:

 - read books

-- talk to your child about what they like, interests, etc
+- write down, think about or discover what they like, interests, etc

-- go to the library or watch Youtubes about these interests
+- go to the library and get books or watch YouTube videos about these interests

 - discuss current events based on age